artrugh/sitecore/DevFundamentals.9.3/Sitecore9DevFeatures/Languages/languages.md

 - you can entries clicking on ribbon / dictionary entry
 - select entry in the prompt
 - entry the key and the value
-- push the changes nav/ publish / publish
+- push the changes nav/ publish

 On the default.cshtml include